 Increasingly, regulators (including both the SEC and FINRA) are focused on broker-dealer record retention of business communications by employees.
-In this context, there has been particular focus on texting by employees and the retention and storage of texting records.
+In this context, there has been particular focus on texting and other off-channel communications by employees and the retention and storage of such records.
 Included in this attention has been an industry "sweep" resulting in substantial fines of firms including the Company.
-The issue presents unique challenge due to the lack of easily adoptable technology solutions that would facilitate the prevention or detection of noncompliance with the Company's' strengthened policies on off-channel communications.
+The issue presents unique challenges due to the lack of easily adoptable technology solutions that would facilitate the prevention or detection of noncompliance with the Company's' strengthened policies on off-channel communications.